idaholab/Deep-Lynx/readme.md

 - npm ^6.x
 - Docker ^18.x - *optional* - for ease of use in development
 - Docker Compose ^1.x.x - *optional* - for ease of use in development
+- Private RSA key in either `.key` or `.pem` format.
+This is used for encryption of sensitive data.
+If you need help on generating a private key, we recommend using `openssl` to do so.
+Here is a [tutorial](https://www.scottbrady91.com/OpenSSL/Creating-RSA-Keys-using-OpenSSL)

 ***Data Source Requirements***